 Additionally, although oats are naturally gluten-free, they are often processed in facilities that also process other gluten-containing grains like wheat or barley, resulting in cross-contamination.
 If you have celiac disease or a sensitivity to gluten, you should opt for certified gluten-free oats or oat milk to avoid cross-contamination.

 Oat milk is also not as naturally nutrient-dense as conventional milk.
 While an enriched variety is a good source of many of the vitamins and minerals found in milk and can be a suitable substitute for milk in terms of nutrition, making your own oat milk at home may require you to ensure that you’re getting these important vitamins and minerals from other sources in your diet.

 When buying oat milk, look for brands that are unsweetened and contain minimal added ingredients.
 This helps preserve the health benefits and nutritional content and reduces the risk of adverse side effects caused by extra ingredients, like preservatives or additives.

 - Oat milk is a popular milk alternative made by blending soaked oats with water and straining out the solids to produce a milk-like beverage.
 It’s vegan, soy-free, lactose-free and often gluten-free as well.

 - Most commercial types of oat milk are enriched with extra vitamins and minerals and provide a good amount of calcium, vitamin D and riboflavin.

-- Incorporating oat milk into your diet may help strengthen your bones, boost immunity, lower cholesterol levels and prevent anemia.
+- Incorporating oat milk into your diet may help strengthen your bones, boost immunity and lower cholesterol levels.

 - Some of the oat milk disadvantages are that it may contain unhealthy added ingredients and is not always gluten-free.
 Homemade oat milk may also be lacking in some of the important micronutrients found in milk as well.